-A plate lunch, originated by lunch wagons feeding immigrant plantation workers in the sugarcane and pineapple fields, is now the go-to dish for many locals, blending Korean kalbi ribs, Japanese katsu chicken or Portuguese sausage with two scoops of rice and a mayo-based macaroni salad.
-Variations abound, but a meat, “two scoops rice, one scoop mac salad” still defines island eating, whether at the beach or in the boardroom.
+A plate lunch, originated by lunch wagons feeding immigrant plantation workers in the sugarcane and pineapple fields, is now the go-to dish for many locals, consisting of your choice of meat — Korean kalbi ribs, Japanese katsu chicken, kalua pork, or Portuguese sausage, for example — with two scoops of rice and a mayo-based, locally beloved macaroni salad.
+Variations abound, but a protein and “two scoops rice, one scoop mac salad” still defines island eating, whether at the beach or in the boardroom.

 Though mocked on the mainland, Spam is so popular in Hawaii it even has its own annual street festival every April — Waikiki’s Spam Jam.
 The pink lunch meat is preferred in the form of the local staple, Spam musubi, a slice of Spam in nori-wrapped rice.
 Its roots date back to World War II, when canned meat came with the U.S. troops to the islands.
 Some historians believe musubi found its calling in Japanese internment camps as a reliable and relatively shelf-stable, pocket-sized snack.
 Just follow after-school kids into the nearest 7-11 to find the best ones.